hitenmundhava-dataanalyst/PDF---To--Excel-Project/README.md

 # 📊 PDF to Excel Sales Analysis Project

 This project extracts sales data from a PDF file and converts it into a structured Excel dashboard.
-It includes automated cleaning, formatting, and data visualization of Nest Aero Sales Data (2013 & 2014).
+It includes automated cleaning, formatting, and data visualization of Sales Data (2013 & 2014).

 ## 🔍 Project Overview